Configuration Deep Dive

 The maximum distance settings the ath9k wireless driver allows depends on the channel width:

-However, the auto-distance setting does not work well when link quality is marginal or when there are many nodes sharing the channel.
-In this scenario the round-trip packet timing has a very wide range of values, so the timeout value becomes inflated and inconsistent.
-Static settings should be used in this situation.
+The auto-distance setting does not work well when nodes are in close proximity, when link quality is marginal, or when there are many nodes sharing the channel.
+In these cases the round-trip packet timing has a very wide range of values, so the timeout value becomes inflated and inconsistent.
+Static settings should be used in these situations.

 You can disable your node’s radio interface by deselecting the Enable checkbox, saving your changes, and rebooting the node.
-With the Mesh RF interface disabled the Active Settings no longer apply and will disappear.
+With the Mesh RF interface disabled the Power & Distance settings no longer apply and will be hidden.
 Since your node now has an unused RF interface, you will notice that a new section appears which allows you to use the node’s radio as an FCC Part 15 LAN Access Point.
 You can enable or disable the LAN AP using the Enable checkbox.
 See the details below for configuring the LAN Access Point.

 The LAN column contains the settings for the Local Area Network hosted by the AREDN® node.
 There are several options under the LAN Mode dropdown.